FIRSTRobotics/fms-manual/source/event-manager/event-wizard/alliance-membership.rst

 .. image:: images/alliance-membership-3.png

-If a substitution is made by accident, it can be undone.
+If a substitution is made by accident it can be undone.
 Though it is possible to undo, it can add confusion to field staff and audience members.
-Scorekeepers should be double checking before entering substitute robots.
+Scorekeepers should be double checking before entering backup robots.

 [*Green Marker*] Click the red "X" next to the backup robot to remove it.
 The software will confirm that you want to undo the backup robot and requires a password before completing the process.